 Share key insights across your organization

-To show what you can do with this type of research, we ran a study to learn about consumers’ preferences for the coffee they make at home.
+To show what you can do with this type of research, we conducted a study to learn about consumers’ preferences for the coffee they make at home.

 For this study, we put ourselves in the shoes of a coffee company doing some market research on the behaviors and opinions of folks who make their coffee at home.

-Unlike ordinary UserTesting studies, we weren’t focused on the user experience of a product.
-We wanted to capture insights and nuances of how consumers make their coffee at home and how they choose the brands they buy.
+We weren’t focused on the user experience of a product, rather, we wanted to capture insights and nuances of how consumers make their coffee at home and how they choose the brands they buy.

-We set up a study using the mobile recorder with 20 participants living in the United States.
+We set up a study with 20 participants living in the United States.
 To make sure we were only including the appropriate target market, we also screened for people who make their own coffee at home at least once a month.

 For our test plan, we wrote a series of survey-style multiple-choice questions, like “How often do you make coffee at home?” and “Which brand of coffee do you buy most often to make at home?”